 Students in good academic standing may apply for the award by emailing their program manager.
 The Student and Academic Services department will evaluate all requests and make a recommendation to the dean of the Graduate School of Management to allocate the award.

-- Students apply by sending an email to their program manager, including a description of the unexpected hardship and specifically how they will use the funds.
+- Students apply by completing the Rainy Day Request Form, including a description of the unexpected hardship and how they will specifically use the funds.

-- The program manager forwards all confidential requests to the assistant dean of student affairs for review and recommendation.
-Final approval rests with the dean of the GSM or his/her designee.
+- All confidential requests are sent to the Assistant Dean of Student Affairs for review and recommendation.
+Final approval rests with the Dean of the GSM or his/her designee.

 - Review time for a request is typically three to five business days.
 If approved, payment and refunds typically take one to two weeks, depending on the central Financial Aid Office and Student Accounting timelines.